Why getting a tattoo hurts — the science behind inking

 In some cultures, successfully enduring the excruciating pain and the blood loss of tattooing with primitive tools marks the transition from infancy to manhood and is considered a deeply sacred rite, notes Joseph Campbell in his book Primitive Mythology.
 So in the end, there are as many meanings to tattoos as there have been human cultures throughout history.
 But while the cultural symbolism of tattoos can vary significantly, one thing has remained a constant: pain.

 How are they made — and why do they hurt?

-Early tattooing involved cutting the skin and rubbing ink in the wound or using needles made of bone or wood to push ink into the tissue; Western civilization’s first recorded encounter with the Polynesian practice of tattooing dates from 1769, when naturalist Joseph Banks traveling the world aboard the British Endeavour witnessed the “extensive adorning” of a 12-year-old girl.
+Early tattooing involved cutting the skin and rubbing ink in the wound or using needles made of bone or wood to push ink into the tissue; Western civilization’s first recorded encounter with the Polynesian practice of tattooing dates from 1769, when naturalist Joseph Banks traveled the world aboard the British Endeavour and witnessed the “extensive adorning” of a 12-year-old girl.